Dauphine (ski jump hill)

 Dauphine is an abandoned ski jumping large hill in Saint-Nizier-du-Moucherotte, France.
 It hosted the ski jumping large hill portion of the 1968 Winter Olympics.

 History

-Hill was opened in 1966.
-It was constructed in by German architect Heini Klopfer.
-It hosted FIS Ski jumping World Cup events in 1980 and 1981.
-Now it's no longer in use.
-It was closed in 1990.
+The hill opened in 1966.
+It was constructed by German architect Heini Klopfer and French architect Pierre Delloz.
+After the Olympics, it hosted FIS Ski Jumping World Cup events in 1980 and 1981.
+The ski jump closed in 1990 and currently sits disused.